BB_Co logo

 This paper from the 2011 CIGRE conference in Bulogna describes their breaker concept pretty well.
 Here is a diagram of the breaker:

-Their new device appears to fall under the above PCT patent, but the pictire (above) from the Bulogna paper is much better for inderstanding how it works than the patent document.
-Although the auxiliary switch shown above is an IGBT, I believe that could also be a more recent innovation: IGCTs (integrated gate commutated thyristorsIGCTs were first introduced in shipboard DC circuit breakers (for 980 volt service) by ABB Marine in 2011).
-The fast electromechanical switch could be of several designs (ABB has several patents in this area; my personal favorite is US patent 6,636,134).
+Their new device is described in US patent 8,717,716 (among others), but the picture (above) from the Bologna CIGRE paper is much better for understanding how it works than the patent document.
+Although the auxiliary switch used for HVDC is an IGBT, at lower MVDC voltage, the auxuiliary switch can be an IGCTs (integratedgate commutated thyristors). or a MOSFET.
+IGCTs were first introduced in shipboard DC circuit breakers (for 980 volt service) by ABB Marine in 2011.
+(This paper by Jean-Marc Meyer and Alfred Rufer describes how the hybrid breaker principle can be applied at MVDC, using IGCTs.)
+The fast electromechanical switch could be of several designs (ABB has several patents in this area; my personal favorite is US patent 6,501,635).

 The ABB device works in this way: there is a parallel circuit between three pathways: in the middle is a series connected IGBT array that is capable of shutting off the HVDC circuit and withstanding an overvoltage higher than the normal line voltage.
 In this series-connected IGBT array, each IGBT component is shunted through a metal oxide varistor (MOV) that allows current to flow when voltage goes above a selected level.
 All the component IGBTs of the IGBT array could be switched off simultaneously; in this case there would be a rather large voltage spike as the voltage rises at least 50% over normal voltage to activate the string of series-connected MOVs.
 Note though that the individual IGBTs can also be switched off sequentially to control the over voltage during breaking of the circuit.
-(The overvoltage is due to insertion of resistance into the circuit; absorption of inductive energy by the MOVs is not instantaneous, so the voltage rises each time resistance increases, follwed by decay.
-The big headache with any circuit breaker but especially an HVDC circuit breaker, is that the line inductance can vary a lot depending on where the short is located.
-ABB's method of rapid adaptive switching was clearly anticipated in Lian's patent from 1970; the switching times for the various IGBTs can be varied to control the switching transients and the times allowed for dcay between switching events to squelch the inductive energy in the flowing current in an optimized manner.
-Altenatively, one can just make a worst case assumption and switch on that basis (this is what happens in a Ballistic Breaker).
-Or (most crudely) all the IGBTs in the array can be switched simultaneously, in which case the MOVs control the switching surge (but not very well).
+(The overvoltage is due to insertion of resistance into the circuit; absorption of inductive energy by the MOVs is not instantaneous, so the current must continue to flow as the energy is dissipated.
+Voltage rises each time resistance increases, followed by decay in the case of ordinary resistors; for an inserted MOV, voltage is held nearly constant as the stored magnetic energy in the circuit is dissipated.)

 By controlling the switching of the IGBTs the voltage transient due to the voltage rising high enough to push current through the MOVs is split into many small parts, which can keep the overvoltage quite low if the timing of closing the IGBTs is properly controlled.
 Collectively, the MOVs must have enough capacity to absorb all the magnetic energy stored in the line, which can be hundreds of MJ, implying that the MOV array weighs a metric ton or so for a long HVDC line.
 An individual MOV begins to conduct around 1.5X the normal line current, so if all the IGBTs were switched simultaneously the voltage during shutoff could go to ~1.5-2X the normal line voltage.
 However, by controlling the switching time of the individual IGBTs the voltage switching transient could be much lower.
 This part of the breaker (the IGBT array) in isolation is the "power electronic breaker" to which Ram Adapa refers in the Power Magazine article cited above.